Be a conscious Consumer

 The first step you can do to end child and forced labor is to become aware of the situation and educate yourself about the issue.
 We encourage you to take a few minutes to analyze your slavery footprint at www.slaveryfootprint.org and learn how products you buy are touched by modern day slavery.
 DOWNLOAD the Department of Labor's Sweat and Toil app, and discover which products and countries of origin are most implicated in unethical labor practices.

 Then, TAKE ACTION by buying goods that come from sources you can be confident do not use child or forced labor.
 Supporting companies committed to paying a living wage and ensuring fair labor practices through your everyday purchases as a conscious consumer.

 Changing buying habits can be overwhelming.
 Being intentional and gradually making changes one product at time is a reasonable and responsible way to grow as a conscious consumer.
-The Freedom Café Conscious Consumer Guide and post card series seeks to provide a quick overview of the situation for products with the greatest amount of known child and forced labor while introducing you to some of the companies leading the way in providing ethically sourced products!
+The Freedom Café Conscious Consumer Guide and rack-card series seeks to provide a quick overview of the situation for products with the greatest amount of known child and forced labor while introducing you to some of the companies leading the way in providing ethically sourced products!